 Erin B. Hart

-Erin believes that communication is a powerful driver for social change.
-She’s worked with foundations, nonprofits, government agencies and more to help them engage their audiences and develop programs that make a difference for people’s health, the environment and social justice.
-At Spitfire Erin directs the firm’s learning work and collaborates with clients including The California Wellness Foundation, Conservation Law Foundation, Gates Foundation and Heising-Simons Foundation.
+Erin believes that strategic communication makes social and environmental change happen.
+She’s committed to building a field of changemakers and has worked with foundations, nonprofits, government agencies and more to help them engage their audiences in ways that make a difference for people’s health, the environment and social justice – every day and in times of crisis.

 At Spitfire, Erin integrates social-science insights into campaign and communication plans, learning opportunities and the events/experiences that bring communication efforts to life.
 She partners with organizations including Maxwell/Hanrahan Foundation, National Center for Family Philanthropy, Strada Education and Stupski Foundation.
 She’s crafted plans on foundation spend-downs at a time when communities especially need their support, brought bloggers and journalists together for shared learning experiences on storytelling, and helped organizations see and shape their roles in social movements.
 She plays with other social changemakers through the frank community, which remains committed to growing and diversifying public interest communication.